 Rail provided some of New Zealand’s large and spectacular Victorian-era engineering.
-The Denniston incline was constructed in 1879 to bring coal down to Westport from plateau-top mines: wagons weighing at least 12 tons (over 10 tonnes) descended 518 metres on 1,670 metres of track, a very steep grade.
+The Denniston incline was constructed in 1879 to bring coal down to Westport from plateau-top mines: wagons weighing at least 12 tonnes descended 518 metres on 1,670 metres of track, a very steep grade.

 Main trunk line

 Although the 1880s were a period of economic depression, several large state projects pushed ahead.
 The North Island main trunk railway line, linking Wellington and Auckland, was the most significant.
 Progress was slow, and the line wasn’t completed until 1908.
 Cost was a problem, and so was the technical difficulty.
 A major challenge was the central section through hilly country between Te Kūiti and Hunterville.

 Structures built along the way included the 289-metre-high Mangaweka viaduct, and the Raurimu spiral.
 This extraordinary piece of line, with its sinuous twists and turns, was designed in 1898 by R. W. Holmes to lift the railway 122 metres in just 1.6 kilometres, without the gradient being too steep.